 Currently seeking applications for Summer 2019 (deadline March 1)

 - Applicants must be citizens or permanent residents of the U.S, residing in schools within driving distance of the Columbia campus

-- A 6-week research experience from Monday, June 18 to Friday, July 27, 2018.
+- A 6-week research experience (dates to be finalized).
 Teachers will be on campus, either in mentor labs or attending the technical program etc., from 9 am to 5 pm every day during this 6-week period.

 - Open to teachers from grades 4th to 12th, science, math and technology (have to be within driving distance of the MU campus)

 - Teachers can choose to work in the Labs of faculty working in neuroscience and neural engineering (see list in ‘Project Overview’ below and in the online application form) on research projects of their choice.
 The biology faculty will have research projects related to neurobiology, while the engineering faculty will have research projects related to neural modeling, software, and also to robotics, control and signal processing.
 In addition to guidance from mentors in the individual research labs, the teachers will also be assisted in learning about the research process by the PI and his team via twice-a-week 1.5 hour sessions…..and so should have enough support throughout the program.